 Dev was nominated for an AUDELCO Award for Best Director of a Musical for Caroline, or Change and Raisin and for a New York Innovative Theater Award for Best Director for Raisin.

-She has also developed work and directed for the Samuel French Festival, Downtown Urban Arts Center, StatueFest, Center at West Park, New York Public Library's Across a Crowded Room, Urban Stages, Davenport Theatricals, NYMF, Luna Stage, Emerging Artists Theatre, IATI Theater, Abingdon Theatre, Fresh Fruit Festival, Manhattan Theatre Source, New York Madness, Mission to Ditmars, New York City Children’s Theater, and MTWorks.
+She has also developed work and directed for the Samuel French Festival, New York Theatre Barn, Downtown Urban Arts Center, StatueFest, Center at West Park, New York Public Library's Across a Crowded Room, Urban Stages, Davenport Theatricals, NYMF, Luna Stage, Emerging Artists Theatre, IATI Theater, Abingdon Theatre, Fresh Fruit Festival, Manhattan Theatre Source, New York Madness, Mission to Ditmars, New York City Children’s Theater, and MTWorks.
 She serves on the reading committee for the Leah Ryan Fund, and has read for NAMT, the New York Musical Festival, Urban Stages, and Manhattan Theatre Source, and has been a Kilroy’s List nominator.

 Dev earned an MFA in Directing from Brooklyn College where she was the recipient of the Joel Zwick Prize for Excellence in Directing and a Buchwald Fellowship and graduated cum laude with a BA in Theater Arts (with highest honors) and Art History from Brandeis University.
 Brooklyn College's Department of Theater named Dev “Alumni of the Year” in 2018.